Tile Flavor: Matching Game codes (Update) - 06/2026

 • HOLIDAYBOOST

 Tile Flavor follows mainstream U.S. retail-event timing pretty closely.
-Halloween engagement spikes have become especially important across mobile puzzle games because cosmetic sales perform absurdly well during October events.
+Halloween engagement spikes have become especially important across mobile puzzle games because cosmetic sales perform well during October events.
+Limited skins still drive significant revenue.
+No surprise there.

 Long-Term Reward Optimization

-Players who treat codes casually usually gain short-term boosts.
+Players who treat codes casually usually get short-term boosts.
 Players who track redemption timing build momentum across entire seasons.

 • Monitor expiration windows